Printer Technology

 Photo Inkjet Printers

 Photo inkjet printers stand apart from regular inkjet printers in that they usually contain many more ink tanks - up to 10 or 12 in some models versus 5 or 6 in a regular printer.
 The reason for this is in order to produce much more realistic images with tonal depth, hues and richness.
-Not only are there more of these inks, but they are usually pigment based, rather than dye based.
-Dye inks consist of a soluble colourant, or dye, dissolved in liquid, while pigment inks consist of microscopic specks of solid colours which are suspended in liquid.
+Not only are there more of these inks, but they are usually pigment based, rather than dye based, that resist smudging and are lightfast - ideal for photos that will be on display.
+Pigment ink also gives consistent results with all finishes of media including gloss, matte, lustre or even fine art canvas.
+Also, having multiple black inks offer the best results for black and white photography.
+Photo printers will usually be able to print A3 or even A2 sizes too, to offer greater flexibility in size and shape of images.
+Typically their print resolution quality is much higher too, with 5760 x 1440 or 4800 x 2400 DPI not being uncommon.

 Ink Tank Printers

 Ink tank printers are regular inkjet printers but with much large refillable tanks rather than replaceable cartridges - the idea being that refilling a larger ink receptacle from a bottle creates higher page yield and lower cost per page.
+This type of printer is ideal if you want the lower costs associated with laser printers but better flexibility with photo printing.

 Large Format Printers

 Large format printers (LFPs) provide a way to print very large images - these are ideal if you’re a professional photographer requiring large superb quality prints, a commercial printer producing marketing displays, or an architect drafting building designs.
+LFPs include models designed specifically for CAD line drawings, formerly known as plotters.
+These have the ability to print high quality line drawings, graphics and images of 3D renders.

 Barcode Printers

-While both are effective, barcodes produced from direct thermal printers are more likely to become unreadable if exposed to elements such as heat, sunlight, and chemicals, and therefore don’t have the longevity of barcodes made with thermal transfer.
+Barcode printers use either direct thermal or thermal transfer techniques to apply ink to labels.
+Thermal transfer printers use ink ribbons to apply the barcode directly into the label, while thermal transfer printers use heat to blacken the barcode onto the label.
+While both are effective, barcodes produced from direct thermal printers are more likely to become unreadable if exposed to elements such as heat, sunlight and chemicals, and therefore don’t have the longevity of barcodes made with thermal transfer.
 Because of the longevity of the barcodes produced by thermal transfer printers, as well as their overall printing quality and higher expense of production materials, they tend to be more costly than direct thermal printers.
-Barcode printers can be used for small business to industrial use, and are most commonly used for shipping products.

 3D Printers